Aryansinghrajpoot995/Project_AgeCalculator_HTML.CSS.JS/README.md

 # Project_AgeCalculator_HTML.CSS.JS
-Developed an online website that calculates age based on the user's input of date of birth.
+Developed an age calculator  that calculates age based on the user's input of date of birth.
+Technlogy used - HtMl,CSS,JavaScript